nasso/opengl-workshop/book/src/hello-triangle/shaders.md

 > `glGetProgramInfoLog` to get information about any error that occurred when
 > linking your shaders.

 Did it successfully link?
-Make sure it does (you might have to modify your shaders)!
+In your vertex shader, add an input similar to `a_Position` called `a_Color`, and pass its value to the fragment shader using an `out` variable (they must share the same name in the two shaders).